mohsinali1990/mohsinali1990.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+Institute of Crop Sciences (ICS), Chinese Academy of Agricultural Sciences (CAAS), Beijing, China.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  address: false
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: False  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+My name is Mohsin Ali.
+I am currently working as a Post-Doc researcher in the [Quantiative Genetics Group](https://isbreeding.caas.cn/) at Institute of Crop Sciences (ICS), Chinese Academy of Agricultural Sciences (CAAS), Beijing, China.

+My current research focuses on assessing genetic diversity in crop genetic resources using computational analyses.
+I had the very good fortune to be advised by [Prof. Dr. Jiankang Wang](https://isbreedingen.caas.cn/member/staff/294609.htm) during my Ph.D.
+I was also co-advised by [Dr. Luyan Zhang](https://isbreedingen.caas.cn/member/staff/294611.htm), [Dr. Awais Rasheed](http://www.qau.edu.pk/profile.php?id=804030) on my PhD research projects.
+After my Ph.D., I started Post-Doc with [Dr. Li Huihui](https://isbreedingen.caas.cn/member/staff/294610.htm) at ICS-CAAS.
+My Post-Doc research project involved genetic characterization, assement of genetic diversity, and identification of selection sweeps.

+I’m very happy to talk about my research projects and sciences with you.
+Please feel free to PM me on Twitter (upper left corner).
+<br/><br/>
+# _This is personal GitHub webpage, created and maintained by myself_